 While Austin is home to many wonderful music venues, Skylark holds its own as an authentic, lively space to boogie.
 I wouldn’t lie to you.

 Honoring East Austin’s Culture

-Though LaTouf had owned businesses in East Austin for many years, bar ownership had never been part of his vision.
+Though LaTouf had owned businesses in East Austin for many years, bar ownership was never part of his vision.
 That is, not until the fateful day in 2013 when the owner of Bernadette’s offered to sell him the space.

-In the Groove at Skylark Lounge
+In the Groove at The Skylark Lounge

+When LaTouf took over the bar, he began booking musicians from Austin’s storied musical heyday, when blues was the order of the day and legends regularly played on stages around town.
 Venerable pianist and Austin Music Awards Hall of Fame great, Margaret Wright, was the first artist LaTouf booked for residency, a move that spoke volumes about his commitment to the neighborhood and its past.

 Throw on Your Dancing Duds and Go

 Skylark’s stellar lineup of lively, soulful bands includes a roster of talent intended to keep your blood pumping and your heart light.
 Soul Man Sam, well known among Austin musicians for his decades of performances, hosts a rotating guest list on Soul Sundays.
 His musical revue serves as a bridge from Austin’s soul scene past to now.
 You never know what incredible talent will join Soul Man Sam’s formidable presence.

 While Skylark’s talent always impresses, here are a few shows I personally recommend:

 - Oscar Ornelas often plays at Skylark, wailing on the keyboard and blowing his heart out on his saxophone.